 Minister of Agriculture and Rural Development

-In addition to his role as MLA during his first term, he was appointed Minister of Justice and Attorney General as well as Deputy Government House Leader on February 18, 2011.
-Mr. Olson also served as deputy chair on the Premier’s Council on the Status of Persons with Disabilities and chair of the First Nations, Métis and Inuit Workforce Planning Committee and as a member of the Cabinet Policy Committee on Public Health & Safety.
+During his first term as MLA, Mr. Olson served as Minister of Justice and Attorney General.
+He also served as deputy chair on the Premier’s Council on the Status of Persons with Disabilities; chair of the First Nations, Métis and Inuit Workforce Planning Committee and as a member of the Cabinet Policy Committee on Public Health & Safety.

 Previously, Mr. Olson served on the Standing Committees on Public Accounts, Private Bills and Health.